sallyflint

 While some may dismiss Marian Keyes, it’s undeniable that her books, selling in the millions, are great reads.
 For anyone drawn to realistic portrayals, curious about addiction, or keen to understand life in rehab, Again, Rachel is a must-read.

-Book Club Discussion Questions for Again, Rachel
+Book Club Questions for Again Rachel

 · How do the themes of love and recovery manifest through Rachel’s journey in Again, Rachel?